Workshop & Webinar Offerings

 Recorded Webinars

-Let's Keep It Real: Faculty Presence in Online and Blended Learning, Originally offered Jan.
+Let's Keep It Real: Faculty Presence in Online and Blended Learning - Offered Jan.
 18, 2023

 Struggling to keep it real?
 Faculty “being there” for students is a game-changer in online and blended learning.
 Join Dr. Mike Truong, Dr. Sharon Titus, and Michelle Dukhovny to learn simple strategies on how to increase faculty presence in your classes that can be implemented as early as today.

-Live Teaching with Zoom in Remote and Physical Classrooms, Originally offered Aug.
+Live Teaching with Zoom in Remote and Physical Classrooms - Offered Aug.
 19, 2021

 Dr. Mike Truong will host a session on how to teach live with Zoom in remote and physical classrooms.
 We will have plenty of time for questions related to the use of Zoom in your class.